alexfauquette/material-ui-x/docs/data/data-grid/virtualization/virtualization.md

 # Data Grid - Virtualization

-<p class="description">The grid is high performing thanks to its rows and columns virtualization engine.</p>
+<p class="description">The grid is high performing with thanks to its rows and columns virtualization engine.</p>

 DOM virtualization is the feature that allows the grid to handle an unlimited\* number of rows and columns.
 This is a built-in feature of the rendering engine and greatly improves rendering performance.